Vassar Salutes Retiring Board Members

 Early in his tenure on the board, Hankins worked closely with then-President Frances Fergusson and Director of Athletics Andy Jennings to upgrade the College’s athletic facilities and programs.

 Toward the end of his tenure as a trustee, Hankins helped enhance fund-raising by supporting efforts to launch the Student Philanthropy Council.
-During his years of service, he was an advocate and champion for student and young-alumni engagement with Vassar.
+During his years of service, he was an advocate and champion for student and young-alums engagement with Vassar.
 Upon his retirement, the College created the Steve Hankins ’85 Spirit of Student Philanthropy Award, which will be awarded annually to a graduating senior.
 He was also instrumental in the launch of the Parent Leadership Council, a group of parent donors who are committed to the support and development of Vassar College.
 His leadership among College parents inspired a vibrant culture of parent involvement and activity.

 “My Aunt Sally (Lyman Rheinfrank ’63) was a board member,” Hankins said, “and one of the things she instilled in me was, when you graduate from Vassar, you give back to Vassar.”